Alternatives to

 Multiple views, automations, competitive pricing

-Complex tool, requires an adoption period
+Complex tool, requires adoption time

 Basecamp

-Simple and clean collaboration
+Simple and streamlined collaboration

 Clear interface, integrated communication, no unnecessary complexity

-Limited features for complex projects
+Limited functionality for complex projects

 Airtable